ksatohds/nmfkc/README.md

 - **nmfkc** function optimizes the model
 - **nmfkc.cv** function is used for k-fold cross-validation
 - **nmfkc.kernel** function is used for creating kernel matrix from covariates
-- **nmfkc.rank** function is used for rank selection diagnostics using figure
+- **nmfkc.rank** function is used to diagnose rank selection using the figure.
+This function is under construction.

 # Statistical model